 Hemp CBD oil is easy to purchase, does not require a prescription from a physician and can be ordered over the internet.
 Particularly appealing is that this product does not cause any psychoactive effects on the body.

 While the medical benefits of CBD are still not well understood, the CBD market is in full bloom.
-According to recent market research studies, the Hemp CBD market is expected to reach $22 Billion by the year 2022.
+According to recent market research studies, the Hemp CBD market is expected to reach $22 billion by the year 2022.
 Because of ease of access, and reported medical benefits, Hemp CBD oil now is the hot new product in the homeopathic market.
-But what exactly is CBD?

 CBD oil can be extracted from both the marijuana or hemp plant.
 Its derivation will affect the legality of the product and whether you need a prescription.

-Congress and Senate recently approved a 2018 Farm Bill which would legalize CBD derived from hemp at the federal level.
-On December 20, 2018, President Trump signed the bill into law.
-The 2018 Farm Bill amends the Agricultural Marketing Act of 1946 by including a definition of hemp as “the plant Cannabis sativa L. and any part of that plant […] with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.”
+The 2018 Farm Bill legalized CBD derived from hemp at the federal level.
+The law amends the Agricultural Marketing Act of 1946 by including a definition of hemp as “the plant Cannabis sativa L. and any part of that plant […] with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.”
 The Farm Bill also makes changes to the Controlled Substances Act (21 USC 812) and specifically legalizes Tetrahydrocannabinol found in hemp.

-I caution those medical professionals who make use of these homeopathic supplements.
-As mentioned above, while hemp is not illegal, marijuana consumption is and will result in disciplinary action by the Department.
+If you are a medical professional who makes use of these homeopathic supplements, as mentioned above, you should be cautioned that while hemp is not illegal, marijuana consumption is.
+And it will result in disciplinary action by the Department.

-The unfortunate result is that a licensee could be subject to a Department of Health investigation for consuming a perfectly legal, commercially sold product.
+The unfortunate result: a licensee could be subject to a Department of Health investigation for consuming a perfectly legal, commercially sold product.

 Send this to a friend